 Carbon Materials Research

-The University of Kentucky Center for Applied Energy Research (UK/CAER) has been involved with multiwalled carbon nanotube synthesis and research for over a decade.
+The Carbon Materials Group has been involved with multiwalled carbon nanotube synthesis and research since the mid 1990s.
 During that time, the carbon materials group researched many of the desirable properties that MWCNTs exhibit, including strength, stiffness, electrical conductivity, and thermal conductivity.
 Additionally, the group has worked extensively to make multiwall carbon nanotubes more accessible by driving down their cost through continuous production technology.

-At UK/CAER, the carbon materials group has investigated the role of MWCNTs dispersed in thermoplastic and thermosetting polymers extensively.
+At UK CAER, the carbon materials group has investigated the role of MWCNTs dispersed in thermoplastic and thermosetting polymers extensively.
 Our research has covered a broad spectrum of composite materials applications.
 The group has also investigated several applications for free standing arrays of MWCNTs, including thermal interface materials.

-The program has successfully demonstrated that a broad range of value-added carbon materials such as carbon fibers, activated carbon fibers, binder pitches, and carbon/carbon composites can be produced from coal utilizing mild, non-hydrogenative solvent extraction.
+The program has successfully demonstrated that a broad range of value-added carbon materials such as carbon fibers, activated carbon fibers, cokes, binder pitches, and carbon/carbon composites can be produced from coal utilizing mild, non-hydrogenative solvent extraction.